kuchinsk1y/escape-room-site/README.md

 # Project Overview

 ## Introduction
-This repository contains a modern, full-stack web application designed for the US market, featuring a scalable architecture and modular codebase.
+This repository contains a modern, full-stack web application, featuring a scalable architecture and modular codebase.
 The project is divided into three main parts: **Admin Panel**, **Backend API**, and **Frontend Client**.
 Each part is built with industry-standard technologies to ensure maintainability, performance, and security.

 ---